 Emil Gumpert Resource Library

-Welcome to USCRI’s online legal resource center, the Emil Gumpert Resource Library.
-The resource library is named in commemoration of the 2007 Emil Gumpert Award, received from the American College of Trial Lawyers for excellence in immigrant child advocacy.
+Welcome to USCRI's Emil Gumpert Resource Library, named in commemoration of the 2007 Emil Gumpert Award, received from the American College of Trial Lawyers for excellence in immigrant child advocacy.
 We hope that this library will be your comprehensive source for current research and information relating to immigrant children.

 Resource Library Contents by Subject: